2016 Chevrolet Malibu

 The brand continued to release information on the new car every week until its reveal.

 The all-new 2016 Chevy Malibu began arriving at U.S. Chevy dealers in December 2015 timeframe.
+Launch in South Korean market followed shortly thereafter, followed by other markets globally.

 The 2016 Malibu has been confirmed to be available in the following markets: